Request for Proposals 2017

-You can download a PDF of this Request for Proposals here.
+You can download a pdf of this Request for Proposals.

-The Endangered Language Fund provides grants for language maintenance and linguistic field work.
-The work most likely to be funded is that which serves both the native community and the field of linguistics.
-Work which has immediate applicability to one group and more distant application to the other will also be considered.
-Publishing subventions are a low priority, although they will be considered.
+The Endangered Language Fund provides grants for language documentation and revitalization, and for linguistic fieldwork.
+The work most likely to be funded is that which serves both the native community and the field of linguistics, although projects which have immediate applicability to one group and more distant applicability to the other will also be considered.
+Support for publication is a low priority, although it will be considered.
 Proposals can originate in any country.
 The language involved must be in danger of disappearing within a generation or two.
 Endangerment is a continuum, and the location on the continuum is one factor in our funding decisions.

-Eligible expenses include consultant fees, tapes, films, travel, etc. Overhead is not allowed.
-Grants are normally for a one year period, though extensions may be applied for.
-We expect grants in this round to be less than $4,000 in size, and to average about $2,000.
+Eligible expenses include consultant fees, equipment, travel, etc. Overhead is not allowed.
+Grants are for a one-year period, though extensions may be applied for.
+We expect grants in this round to be less than $4,000, and to average about $2,000.

-Researchers and language activists from any country are eligible to apply.
+Language activists and researchers from any country are eligible to apply.
 Awards can be made to institutions, but no administrative (overhead, indirect) costs are covered.

-Please note that many languages in the northwestern United States of America are NOT eligible for the Language Legacies grant.
-These languages are covered instead by our Native Voices Endowment grant program (click here for more details).
-The full list of languages that are covered by the Native Voices Endowment and ineligible for the Language Legacies grant may be found in PDF form here.
+Please note that many languages in the northwestern United States of America are NOT eligible for the Language Legacies program.
+These languages are covered instead by our Native Voices Endowment (NVE) program.
+The full list of languages that are covered by NVE and thus ineligible for the Language Legacies program may be found at: http://www.endangeredlanguagefund.org/eligible_languages.php

-Applications must be received by April 22nd, 2013.
-Decisions will be delivered by the end of May, 2013.
+Applications must be received by April 10th, 2017.
+Decisions will be delivered in May 2017.

 How to Apply

 Applications must be submitted electronically.
 No mail or fax applications will be accepted.
-If you have any questions, please write to our address (300 George St., Suite 900, New Haven, CT 06511, USA) or email to: email@example.com
+If you have any questions, please write to us (300 George St., Suite 900, New Haven, CT 06511, USA) or email us at email@example.com

 Description of the Project

 On a separate page, prepare an itemized budget that lists expected costs for the project.
-Eligible expenses include consultant fees, tapes, films, travel, equipment, etc. Overhead (indirect) costs are not allowed.
+Eligible expenses include consultant fees, equipment, travel, etc. Administrative (overhead, indirect) costs are not allowed.
 Estimates are acceptable, but they must be realistic.
 Please translate the amounts into US dollars.
-List other sources of support you are currently receiving or expect to receive and other applications that relate to the current one.
+List any other sources of support you are currently receiving or expect to receive and other applications that relate to the current one.

 Letter of Support